 Since 2012, Stelfanie has focused the college strategically on educational excellence, continuous improvement, employee and student engagement in college life, and institutional stewardship.
 During her tenure, the college has added seven curriculum degree programs including Histotechnology, Simulation and Gaming, Paralegal Technology, and Mechatronics, as well as a gerontology specialization within the Human Services degree and expanding diploma programs in Pharmacy Technology and Welding Technology to the associate-degree level.
-Also during this time, VGCC secured the largest grant in the college’s history, the second largest private donor gift, and held four consecutive highest-yielding annual golf tournaments for scholarships.
+Also during this time, VGCC secured the largest grant in the college’s history, the second-largest private donor gift, and held six consecutive highest-yielding annual golf tournaments for scholarships.
 With a focus on student success, the institution has improved completion rates, graduating the largest classes ever in 2015 and 2016, and initiating a private donor-sponsored college promise program called the “VanGuarantee” in an effort to make college more accessible for students with the greatest financial need.